 Lifetime Benefit Solutions also offers the Health Spending Card.
 The Health Spending Card automates reimbursement of eligible FSA expenses by paying the provider at the point of service.
 Employees can also use the Health Spending Card to pay section 132 Parking/Transit Account expenses.
 This offers additional tax savings and convenience.

-And employees can enjoy the online convenience of the Lifetime Benefit Solutions Web site to view their account activity, download forms, access enrollment materials and other information, or submit claims.
+And employees can enjoy the online convenience of the to view their account activity, download forms, access enrollment materials and other information, or submit claims.

 How does a Flexible Spending Account benefit an employee?